Requirements (Education, Experience, Licensure, Certification):

 - Must possess clerical/administrative skills/abilities, which include: Ability to type accurately and efficiently in a variety of systems, write legibly and demonstrate excellent clerical skills.

-- Must possess computer/technical skills/abilities, which include: Must be able to use computer software, including, but not limited to: GroupWise, Microsoft Office and the Court’s JCMS case management system.
+- Must possess computer/technical skills/abilities, which include: Ability to operate a computer and use computer software, including, but not limited to: GroupWise, Microsoft Office and JCMS.

-- Must possess project/process management skills/abilities, which include: Excellent organizational skills and time management skills with a high degree of precision; Must possess good judgment and problem solving skills.
+- Must possess project/process management skills/abilities, which include: Ability to perform duties in an organized and efficient manner, demonstrating excellent organizational skills, time management skills and a high degree of precision.

-- Must possess written and oral communication skills/abilities, which include: Ability to communicate professionally, courteously, and effectively in person, in writing and over the phone; Ability to maintain positive, professional working relationships with associates, supervisors, officials and the general public.
-Must be able to work independently and be a self-starter.
+- Must possess written and oral communication skills/abilities, which include: Ability to communicate professionally, courteously and effectively in person, in writing, and over the phone; Ability to maintain positive, professional working relationships with associates, supervisors, officials and the general public;

-- Must possess job knowledge of departmental policies and procedures, resources available to the public, and knowledge of Dependency Court jurisdiction, including interfacing agencies.
+- Must possess job knowledge of departmental policies and procedures, resources of Hamilton County benefits available to the public, and Juvenile Court personnel policies and procedures.

 Hamilton County Juvenile Court is a Drug-Free Workplace